TSX-V: SYH | OTC: SYHBF

 Yurchison Uranium Project

-At Yurchison, Medaro Mining Corp. can earn-in an initial 70% of the project through C$5,000,000 in exploration expenditures, C$800,000 in cash payments as well as share issuances over three years followed by the option to acquire the remaining 30% of the project from Skyharbour through a cash payment of C$7,500,000 plus C$7,500,000 in shares.
+At Yurchison, Medaro Mining Corp. can earn-in an initial 70% of the project through C$5,000,000 in exploration expenditures, C$800,000 in cash payments as well as share issuances over four years followed by the option to acquire the remaining 30% of the project from Skyharbour through a cash payment of C$7,500,000 plus C$7,500,000 in shares.

 Medaro has completed an airborne geophysical survey at Yurchison with the aim of refining existing historical targets plus the identification of new high-priority drill targets.
 Exploration and drilling is being planned for 2024.